MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 Install the "Quick Latex for Obsidian" Community plugin.
 You can write **your own** snippets (see video below, wherein I show a few of my own as examples).

+🔋🔋🔋 This makes equation writing much faster than vanilla LateX, or vanilla Obsidian!

 📽 see video below on how fast you can write equations!

 #### video 4